read-write-web/banana-wiki/Scripting-with-Ammonite.md

 be.
 Henry has not had a tool to verify his foaf profile before, so he has not been able to keep his profile fresh.

-With these tool we can see that we are well on our way to making this much easier, and well on our way to start automating it...
+With these tools we can see that we are well on our way to making this much easier, and well on our way to start automating it...

 ## Limitations of the above

-This document is about introducing people to banana-rdf with an example that makes it clear why this framework is useful. with data that spans organisations, just as html hypertext only makes sense if one publishes ones documents in a global space (otherwise word documents would habe been fine).
+This document is about introducing people to banana-rdf with an example that makes it clear why this framework is useful. with data that spans organisations, just as html hypertext only makes sense if one publishes one's documents in a global space (otherwise word documents would have been fine).
 This required going beyond what banana-rdf offers, by tying it into http requests etc...
 There is a lot more to be said about that.

-Still this little experiment has shown quite a few things that would need to be produced by a good web cache library:
+Still, this little experiment has shown quite a few things that would need to be produced by a good web cache library:

  * it would need to limit requests to servers in an intelligent way in order to avoid flooding a server and getting the user banned from connecting.
-There are well known rules for how crawlers should behave, and the code using the cache is getting close to being a crawler
+There are well-known rules for how crawlers should behave, and the code using the cache is getting close to being a crawler
  * it would be good if that web cache used as few threads as possible (eg. by using an actor framework, such as [akka](http://akka.io/) or akka-http)
- * the web cache should save the downloaded files to the local disk so that restart does not require fetching non expired files again
+ * the web cache should save the downloaded files to the local disk so that restart does not require fetching nonexpired files again

-It would be nice to enhance the demonstration with code the rest of the [solid](https://github.com/solid/solid) feature lists such as:
+It would be nice to enhance the demonstration with the code the rest of the [solid](https://github.com/solid/solid) feature lists such as:

  * Authentication with [WebID](http://webid.info/spec/)
  * Access Control